Day 103 of a Year Long Road Trip Along America’s Scenic Byways

 The original fort was established on the eastern side of the Davis Mountains in 1854 and named after Secretary of War Jefferson Davis.
 From 1854 to 1861 troops of the Eighth Infantry led by Lt.
 Col. Washington Seawell protected emigrants, freighters, mail coaches, and travelers on the San Antonio-El Paso Road from attacking Comanches, Kiowas, and Apaches.

 Few of the structures remained in 1867 when the Ninth U.S. Calvary reoccupied Fort Davis.
-From 1869 through the 1880s, several new buildings were constructed and the fort became a mainstay to over 400 soldiers.
+From 1869 through the 1880s, several new buildings were constructed, and the fort became a mainstay to over 400 soldiers.
 The soldiers continued providing safeguards to travelers along the dangerous San Antonio – El Paso Road and finally forced the Apaches and their leader Victorio into Mexico where they were killed by Mexican military.
-The end of the Indian Wars in west Texas combined with the army’s effort to consolidate its forces, left Fort Davis abandoned for the final time.
+The end of the Indian Wars in West Texas combined with the army’s effort to consolidate its forces, left Fort Davis abandoned for the final time.

 The weathered rocks towering over Fort Davis are lava flow known as rhyolite porphyry from 25-65 million years ago.
 The reddish stone used in the construction of the buildings was quarried from the Davis Mountains.

 Abandoned due to Indian raids, the deserted buildings served as a ranger station intermittently during late 1880’s while the country defended itself against Indians and bandits.
 While at this spot, I happened upon a herd of approximately thirty elk.
-One big male was definitely a trophy for hunters, at least 14 points.
+One big male with at least 14 points was definitely a trophy for hunters.
 Knowing most of my hunting friends put in for tags in Montana, I was surprised to see elk here.

 Our next roadside stop was at Los Caballos where rocks in the Ouachita Fold Belt uplifted approximately 275 million years ago.
 The folding is shown by the whitish rocks known as caballos.
 The Ouachita Fold is similar in age to the uplift that formed the Appalachians.